shiofreecss/Gosei/README.md

 3. Use pagination controls to navigate through multiple games
 4. Search for specific games using the search bar
 5. Click on a game to load and display it in the viewer

+### Using AI Analysis Features

+1. Load a game from the library or upload your own SGF file
+2. In the display settings panel, toggle the analysis features you want to use:
+   - Win Rate Chart
+   - Liberty Analysis
+   - Influence Heatmap
+3. For the Win Rate Chart, select your preferred analysis method:
+   - Liberty Analysis: Based on stone liberties and group connections
+   - Influence Analysis: Based on territorial control and board position
+4. Use the navigation controls to see how these metrics change during the game

 ### Using Japanese Kifu Format